-NOTE: Important!
-If you have changed the pre-installed Keenetic management port from 80 to one of the following: 81, 280, 591, 777, 5080, 8080, 8090 or 65080, then access the home network resources via the 4th level domain will also be via the changed port.
+If you have changed the pre-configured Keenetic management port 80 to another one, then accessing the home network resources via the 4th level domain will also be via the changed port.
 For example, for port 777:

-Examples of how to provide access to an IP camera from the Internet can be found in the article 'Internet access to an IP camera connected to Keenetic'.
+Examples of how to provide access to an IP camera from the Internet can be found in the Internet access to an IP camera connected to a Keenetic device article.

-'Enabling authentication for a device with an open web interface when using remote access via the KeenDNS service.'
+Enabling authentication for a device with an open web interface when using remote access via the KeenDNS service.